 When most foreigners think of Mexico, the modern coastal resorts of Cabo San Lucas, Puerto Vallarta and Cancún come instantly to mind.
 But for the inquisitive traveler seeking a genuinely authentic and fascinating cultural experience, nothing quite compares with the romantic colonial heartland.
 Located at around 6,400 feet in the country’s central highlands, Mexico’s colonial cities are strikingly well-preserved.
 As well as dramatic baroque architecture, they offer visitors a taste of a relaxed and sociable way of life.
 San Miguel de Allende is rather like a Mexican Santa Fe, with resident artists and numerous vibrant galleries.
-However, Guanajuato, Guadalajara, Zacatecas and Morelia are all well worth a visit.
+It also delights visitors with lively cafés, colorful craft shops and excellent restaurants.
+However, Guanajuato, Guadalajara, Zacatecas, Puebla and Morelia are all well worth a visit.

 It is possible to explore the area around Lake Pátzcuaro as a day trip from Morelia, but I highly recommend spending two or three nights at the Hacienda Ucazanaztacua, making excursions to the lake’s islands, the colonial city of Pátzcuaro, the copper center of Santa Clara del Cobre and the ancient pyramids at Tzintzuntzan and Ihuatzio.